2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 Spending WAYYY to long just trying to deploy a lambda funciton.
+(Correctly wihtout generating garbage slop code).

+🟢 Error in archive lambda related to kms keys; such covolutedness trying to sovle that.
+Everything always about KMS keys policies and permissions is always convolutedness so no wonder the model can't figure it out.
+After reewing the policy, logging an issues and coming back to the original problem after telling it to forget all the plicy isues, it magically quickly fixed the code to deploy the policy in very few lines and is suposedly assuming a role it told me didn't exist a minute ago.
+Let's see if it works now.

+🟢 I'm at 27% usage right now and all this rework is burning tokens.

+🟢 It did not listen to me when I told it to use teh extraneous menu and use the shared menu adn was changing a whole boatload fo code in multiple places for some unknown reason.
+Now it has to go back and un-mess up all the places where it added the wrong menu file.

+🟢 So now I see that it has added an uneccessary new menu file when the current menu file would suffice with almost no tweaks.

 🟢 The menu is wrong again.
 Instead of fixing repeat curent step it added the name of the current step to the top of the menu which is redundant.
 I told it to leave the name and remove the repeat step as that is fine and to update the readme - AGAIN.
 It failed to update the readme last time with the missting information.
 Then after I asked it to do that apparetly number 1 never worked at all so it's spinning it's wheels fixing a whole bunch of code right now and probably breaking something else.

 🟢 After deloying archive lambda which is another project and worked it throws a resource already exists error.
 I keep telling it not to prduce errors and duplicate code.
 The existence can be checked without generating an error and that is an incorrect result.
 Errors should be generated when theare are ACTUALLY ERRORS.